Internet-lab/LinuxPC/README.md

  - The script also downloads the shell scripts `makeLiveCD.sh` and `createBootableUSB.sh` used for the creation of the LiveCD.
  - The script reboots the OS, when the system reboots it will show a login screen of the Gnome Desktop.
 Login as `labuser` and verify that the software installation is completed.

+d.
+Touch up the VM
+  - If not already logged in, start the (Build) VM and log in as `labuser`.
+  - Change the screen background.
+There are templates available for PC1, PC2, ...
+  - In the *Activities*, remove the icon for `Help` and add icons for `Wireshark`, `Screenshot`, `LXTerminal`, `Files`,  and `Mousepad`.
+  - Change power saving mode to prevent computer from locking screen after idle period.

 ## 3. Create an ISO LiveCD image
 The next step creates a LiveCD ISO image, which has the same configurationas the customized Ubuntu server.